CyberNautical/Automatic-Evaluation-Framework-for-LLM-Responses-Methodology-and-Example-Application/README.md

 # RELEVANCE: Automatic Evaluation Framework for LLM Responses.

 ## Introduction
 This document introduces **RELEVANCE** (Relevance and Entropy-based Evaluation with Longitudinal Inversion Metrics), a novel framework designed to automatically evaluate creative responses from Large Language Models (LLMs).
-RELEVANCE combines tailored relevance assessments with advanced mathematical metrics to ensure AI-generated content aligns with human standards and maintains consistency over time.
+RELEVANCE combines tailored relevance assessments with mathematical metrics to ensure AI-generated content aligns with human standards and maintains consistency over time.
+By monitoring these metrics over time, you can detect when the LLM's relevance evaluation starts to slip or hallucinate.
 This approach builds on research from Peking and Tianjin Universities, titled [Peer-review-in-LLMs: Automatic Evaluation Method for LLMs in Open-environment](https://ar5iv.labs.arxiv.org/html/2402.01830),transforming fundamental principles into a new method for evaluating Generative Artificial Intelligence (GenAI) content.

 ## Methodology:
 The methodology integrates mathematical techniques with custom relevance evaluations to ensure accuracy over time and adaptability to evolving LLM behaviors.
 Each metric serves a specific purpose: